aergoio/guide/source/specs/consensus.rst

     DPoS also allows blockchain fork.
 However a block becomes a last irreversible block (LIB) when it is (double time) confirmed by a majority (2/3+) of BPs.
-Once a block determined as a LIB is not rollbacked so that it has finality.
+Once a block is determined as a LIB, it is not rollbacked so that it has finality.